codeguy/php-the-right-way/_posts/13-02-01-Vagrant.md

 If you need a little help to start using Vagrant there are some services that might be useful:

-- [Rove][Rove]: service that allows you to pre-generate typical Vagrant builds, PHP among the options.
-The provisioning is made with Chef.
 - [Puphpet][Puphpet]: simple GUI to set up virtual machines for PHP development. **Heavily focused in PHP**.
 Besides local VMs, it can be used to deploy to cloud services as well.
 The provisioning is made with Puppet.
 - [Protobox][Protobox]: is a layer on top of vagrant and a web GUI to setup virtual machines for web development.
 A single YAML